+Oversubscription Facility

-Oversubscription Facility (Additional New Units available under the Entitlement Offer)
+The allocation of Additional New Units available under the Oversubscription Facility will be determined by the Responsible Entity.

+To the extent applications for Additional New Units exceed the number of Additional New Units available, an Eligible Unitholder's application for Additional New Units may be scaled back.

+The Responsible Entity will determine the method and extent of the allocation of Additional New Units after considering a range of factors to ensure a fair and efficient allocation.
+Such factors include the following:

-- The allocation of Additional New Units available under the Oversubscription Facility will be determined by the Responsible Entity. - To the extent applications for Additional New Units exceed the number of Additional New Units available, each Eligible Unitholder's application for Additional New Units will be scaled back. - The Responsible Entity has an absolute discretion to determine the method and extent of the allocation of Additional New Units. - The Responsible Entity in its sole and absolute discretion reserves the right to reject any Application or allocate a lesser number of Additional New Units than applied for.
-No interest will be paid on refunded Application Monies. - · Certain Applications may be given preference in the allocation of Additional New Units.
+- · The desired composition of the register, including the size and geographic spread of Unitholders. - · The size of a Unitholder's application under the Oversubscription Facility relative to their Entitlement.

+The Responsible Entity in its sole and absolute discretion reserves the right to reject any Application or allocate a lesser number of Additional New Units than applied for.
+No interest will be paid on refunded Application Monies.

+Certain Applications may be given preference in the allocation of Additional New Units.